Illinois-IoT/main-project/tutorials/day3/day3.md

 Well, first we need a way to stream the camera feed.
 In the past, we successfully captured still images from the camera, and even showed a preview of the feed for a few seconds.
 But now, we need a way to access the camera feed in a Python script.

 We would then need to figure out a way to detect any motion in the stream.
 We'll get back to this later, but for now, think of some ideas about how we can detect motion.
 Think about what exactly the "motion" is in terms of a stream of images.
-After all, a video is just a set of still images that you view in a rapid succession.
+After all, a video is just a set of still images that you view in rapid succession.

 ## 1. Steady Camera Stream

 First things first, let's stream the camera in Python.
 To do this, we will need the `picamera` module.
-Run the following in the terminal to download the neccessary packages:
+Run the following in the terminal to download the necessary packages:
 ```bash
 $ python3 -c "import picamera"
 # TODO install these packages on day1